The Outflow of the B335 Protostar II: After the Outburst: Introduction

-The molecular cloud surrounding the Bok globule B335 was discovered in CO emission by \citep{Frerking.1982.ApJ.256.523.B335.protostar} and mapped in detail by \citet{Frerking.1987.ApJ.313.320.B335_CO_map}.
-The molecular outflow associated with the embedded protostar was discovered by \citet{Goldsmith.1984.ApJ.286.599.B335.outflow} and then mapped in more detail by \citet{Hirano.1988.ApJ.327L.69.B335.inclination} who also determined that the axis of the large-scale outflow on scales of arcminutes is inclined only by 10$\arcdeg$ from the plane of the sky, i.e., the bipolar outflow is seen nearly, but not precisely, edge-on.
+The molecular cloud surrounding the Bok globule B335 was discovered in CO emission by \citep{Frerking.1982.ApJ.256.523.B335.protostar} and mapped in detail by \citet{Frerking.1987.ApJ.313.320.B335_CO_map}. \citet{Goldsmith.1984.ApJ.286.599.B335.outflow} discovered the molecular outflow associated with the embedded protostar. \citet{Hirano.1988.ApJ.327L.69.B335.inclination} mapped it in more detail and determined that the axis of the large-scale outflow on scales of arcminutes is inclined only by 10$\arcdeg$ from the plane of the sky, i.e., the bipolar outflow is seen nearly, but not precisely, edge-on.
 The bipolar outflow emerging from the single protostar in B335 was further studied by \citet{Stutz.2008.ApJ.687.389.B335.Spitzer} based on Spitzer Space Telescope imaging data.
 Out to a wavelength of 8 $\mu$m B335 appears as a bipolar nebula.
 Only at wavelengths of 24 $\mu$m and longer does it appear as an unresolved point source, probably direct light from the central embedded protostar.

-The protostar in B335 is a low-luminosity object, with \citet{Green.2013.ApJ.770.123.Lbol} deriving a luminosity, based on Herschel data, of only 0.68 L$_\odot$, with an effective T$_{bol}$ of 39K, overall being classified as SED Class 0.
+The protostar in B335 is a low luminosity object, with \citet{Green.2013.ApJ.770.123.Lbol} deriving a luminosity, based on Herschel data, of only 0.68 L$_\odot$, with an effective T$_{bol}$ of 39K, overall being classified as SED Class 0.
 Based on more elaborate models, \citet{Evans.2023.ApJ.943.90.B335.variability} derives a quiescent luminosity of 3 L$_\odot$ with a peak outburst luminosity of 23 L$_\odot$.
-The B335 protostar is a low mass object, with \citet{Federman.2026.arXiv.jets} listing it as 0.25 M$_\odot$ as an approximate consensus value from a large number of individual measurements.
-Age estimates, discussed in \citet{Evans.2023.ApJ.943.90.B335.variability}, are in the range of 3 to 4 $\times10^4$ yrs.
+The B335 protostar is a low mass object, with \citet{Federman.2026.ApJ...998..282.MIRIjet} listing it as 0.25 M$_\odot$ as an approximate consensus value from a large number of individual measurements.
+Age estimates, discussed in \citet{Evans.2023.ApJ.943.90.B335.variability}, are in the range of 3 to 4 $\times10^4$ yrs. \citet{Cabedo.2021.AA...653.166.infall} and \citet{Bjerkeli.2023.AA.677.62.B335.episotic.accretion} observed infalling gas towards B335 with evidence for episodic accretion.
+In ALMA observations early in the present outburst, \citet{Cabedo.2023.AA...669A..90.ionization} showed an unusually high ionization fraction near the protostar, indicative of on-going strong accretion.